marinescudan/fake-or-real/content/en/questions/05_takedowns.en.md

 project: "for"
 slug: "question"
 title: "Exemple 1"
-question_title: "Which of these politicians' tweets was removed from Twitter?"
+question_title: "Which of these politicians' posts was removed?"
 question_subtitle: ""
 question_submit_message_heading: "1 out of the 4 were removed"
 question_submit_message_correct: "Correct"